-Land appraisals are an essential part of the real estate due diligence process for high-value parcels of vacant land.
+Land appraisals are an essential part of the real estate due diligence process.

 As most land buyers do not understand how to value land, a land appraisal can help give you an idea of how much a property is worth and how much should be paid for it.

 In this article, we’ll take a look at the top things you should know about land appraisals.